taosdata/TDengine/docs/en/03-get-started/02-install.md

 - `taosExplorer`: a graphical user interface for TDengine
 - data source SDK: the SDK called by taosX or taosAgent to connect with each data source

+  To use the functionalities provided by TDengine Enterprise, you need to at least install the TDengine-server package.
+To use data transfer capability and visual management tool, you need to also install taosX package.

 ## Install TDengine Server

 ### Linux